 Have you ever wondered if your dog can drink some of that bubbly sugary Sprite?
 No dogs should not drink Sprite!
 Never give your dog any sugary or caffeinated beverage.
 The risks of Sprite having an adverse effect on your dogs’ health are too high.

 Not only does soda not provide any nutritional benefit to your dogs at all, but it is also loaded with harmful artificial ingredients and GMOs along with sugar, carbonation, and possibly caffeine.

 If you must buy a special beverage for your dog, we highly recommend sticking to drinks that are designed for canine consumption.
 Sprite and other sodas are for humans, they contain artificial ingredients such as sweeteners and caffeine which can be extremely dangerous to dogs.

-If your dog consumes too much soda (more than a little lick) they could experience elevated heart rate or even caffeine toxicity.
+If your dog consumes too much soda (more than a little lick) he could experience elevated heart rate or even caffeine toxicity.
 Some brands of diet Sprite could contain Xylitol, an artificial sweetener that is toxic to dogs, so be extra careful if your drink contains it.
 Never mix sodas such as Sprite with any dairy products like milk to make soda floats, since dogs do not handle dairy well.

 Can Dogs Drink Sprite?

 While your dog can drink a little bit of Sprite and probably be ok you should try to avoid giving it to them if you can.
 The sugar rush given by Sprite is not healthy for dogs as they cannot handle much of the food we consume as humans.

 A word of caution about off-brand sodas before we proceed, not all brands are created equal and can contain different chemicals some of which could be very harmful to your furry canine companion.